Terminal-2 icon

 1. Ask our Support Team to enable offline payments and give them the following information:

-• Type of offline payments you want to enable: offline EMV and/or Store and Forward.
+• The type of offline payments you want to enable: offline EMV and/or store and forward.

 • For offline EMV, the following limits:

-• For Store and Forward, the Supported card types: normally, store-and-forward settings apply to all credit, debit, and prepaid cards in your account.
+Supported card types Normally, store-and-forward settings apply to all credit, debit, and prepaid cards in your account.
 If you want to exclude some of them, inform our Support Team.

 2. After offline payments have been enabled, check the settings in your Customer Area: